 In the third example, I (somebody who has worked with his students to challenge dominant ideologies reflected in the second scenario) is challenged for implicitly doing the very same thing that I critique others for doing.
 That is, linguistic theory has not made me immune from my own forms of prescriptivism that (at least according to my student) are a reflection of my American upbringing.
 She connected my criticism to the extra scrutiny she felt as an international student who professors assumed was not fully proficient in English.
 Was I complicit in this extra scrutiny?
 Did I find issues with her writing that I would not have seen as a problem if the writer were a US monolingual English speaker?

 All three examples illustrate that language and race cannot be as neatly separated as conventional wisdom would posit.
-Therefore, while often discussed as separate objects of inquiry—meaning that one is a scholar of race or a scholar of language—I propose that we become raciolinguistic scholars.
-Raciolinguistic scholarship begins with the premise that it is, in fact, impossible to discuss one without the other and seeks to examine the co-construction of language and race—or the ways that both language and race are inextricably interrelated with one another.
+Therefore, while often discussed as separate objects of inquiry—meaning that one is a scholar of race or a scholar of language—I propose that we adopt a raciolinguistic perspective.
+A raciolinguistic perspective begins with the premise that it is, in fact, impossible to discuss one without the other and seeks to examine the co-construction of language and race—or the ways that both language and race are inextricably interrelated with one another.
 It seeks to examine the complex role that language ideologies play in the production of racial difference and the role of racialization in the production of linguistic difference.

-For more information on raciolinguistics check out my new article with Jonathan Rosa “Undoing Appropriateness: Raciolinguistic Ideologies and Language Diversity in Education.”
+For more information on a raciolinguistic perspective check out my new article with Jonathan Rosa “Undoing Appropriateness: Raciolinguistic Ideologies and Language Diversity in Education.”
 We welcome you to join us in developing raciolinguistics as a new field of inquiry.